barkat-a/corpo-nero/content/essays/why I write.md

 > [!quote]
-> “Begin, be bold, and venture to be wise.”
+> “Life is short, art long, opportunity fleeting, experience treacherous, judgment difficult.”
-― Horace
+― Hippocrates
 >
 # why I didn't write

 For the longest time, despite wanting to write, I didn't.
 For one, I always conflated doing poorly in school at writing to being some innate deficiency.

 English being my second language I was always slow.
 I was slow in all of the traditional benchmarks of reading and writing but felt a slowness in processing information.
 This eventually, thorough training led me to become more fluent.
 I picked up a reading habit but still felt inadequate to write.
 In my mind, I should have some bona fides that make my writing worth reading.
 Like a teacher at some point should've told me, I should write more.
-Perhaps if someone around me had followed Tyler Cowen's [advice](https://marginalrevolution.com/marginalrevolution/2018/10/high-return-activity-raising-others-aspirations.html) on the high-return activity of raising others’ aspirations, I would have started sooner.
+I finally see the wisdom behind Tyler Cowen's [advice](https://marginalrevolution.com/marginalrevolution/2018/10/high-return-activity-raising-others-aspirations.html) on the high-return activity of raising others’ aspirations, I would have started sooner.

 I found myself surrounded with people much smarter than me, and I thought I would always have to compete with them.
 No one would read what I write, so I should find something I can be top percentile in.
 I didn't see this barrier to entry with reading so I went after that.
 Most people online sharing in the top percentile of pocket readers were around 1M words - I don't know where this put me.
 Also, I don't know how much I've retained of all these years but I'm glad to have read it and refined my tastes to know what I like reading and where the density of information I want to learn about lies.
 My lowest year on pocket is 2.8M words.